OngDeZhi/tp/docs/UserGuide.md

 In the folder where **AniChan** is launched, there will be a `data` folder which would contain these data:
 * User data will be stored in `data/user.txt`.
-* Watchlist(s) data will be stored in `data/<WORKSPACE-NAME>/watchlist.txt`, e.g. if your workspace is called "AniTranslator", then the watchlist data can be found in `data/AniTranslator/watchlist.txt`.
+* Watchlist(s) data will be stored in `data/<WORKSPACE-NAME>/watchlist.txt`, e.g. if "AniTranslator" is the name of your workspace, then the watchlist data can be found in `data/AniTranslator/watchlist.txt`.
 * Bookmark(s) data will also be stored in the same location as watchlist data, `data/WORKSPACE-NAME/bookmark.txt`.

 <br/>